tatumbeaugh/tatumbeaugh/README.md

 ## About Me 🚀

-I'm a passionate student researcher with experience in data science.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate Data Analyst, I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 ## My Skills 🧠